Play-To-Earn-Currency/source_plugin/README.md

 - ShowMenu(client)
 Displays an in-game menu showing the player's current balance and related options.
 Provides a user-friendly interface for checking wallet status.

+### Features (Database)
+- ClientHaveWalletRegistered(client)
+Return true or false if client have any wallet registered

+- GetClientWalletRegistered(client, buffer, bufferLen)
+Copy the client wallet address to the provided buffer, if the client doesn't have a wallet address does nothing

 ### Installation
 Place the plugin file (play_to_earn.inc) into the following directory: